CloudinaryLtd/S3/docs/ARCHITECTURE.rst

 The S3 API also sets the ``isNull`` attribute to ``true`` in the version metadata before storing the metadata for these null versions.

+..
+[1]  Some examples of these cases are: (1) when there is a null version
+        that is the second-to-latest version, and the latest version has been deleted, causing metadata to repair the master value with the value of the null version and (2) when putting object tag or ACL on a null version that is the master version, as explained in `"Behavior of Object-Targeting APIs" <#behavior-of-object-targeting-apis>`__.

 Case 2: Preserving Existing Null Versions in Versioning-Enabled Bucket
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''